connexcs/docs/docs/customer/routing.md

 + **Lock** (Allow): One or more rate cards from the list of available providers.
 + **Exclude** (Deny): Exclude access to one or more rate cards in the list of available providers.

-!!!
-Tip "Exclude Use Case"
+!!! tip "Exclude Use Case"
     If a customer reports an issue with a carrier or route, you can come here and set the carrier / route to Exclude and **`Save`**, then come back and remove it, and do a **`Delay and Save`** for a later date.

 ### Media